jeremenichelli/personal-site/about/index.md

 > Cartoon Network website sucked back in the 90s

 He has worked in a wide spectrum of web projects.
-Mobile first sites, web applications, animated experiences in the web and even corebusiness applications written in JavaScript, always with a keen eye on performance, user experience and best practices.
+Mobile first sites, web applications and services and cool animated experiences, all written in JavaScript and Node.js, always with a keen eye on performance, user experience and best practices.

 Lately he's been focusing on tooling and design systems.